Understanding Time Lapse Video

 2. No probing

-3. Support data gathering method, not the primary
+3. Support method, not primary